ZakHolliman/Rust/Rust/Slices/The Slice Type.md

 Slices in Rust let you reference contiguous spaces of memory without accessing the **entire** memory space of the data.

-Slices are a type of reference, so they **do not** take ownership.
+❗❗❗ **Slices are a type of REFERENCE, so they DO NOT take ownership.**

 The most common type of slice is a *String Slice* which lets you access a portion of a given string.
 If we were to declare a string such as this.